-- 7.7.1 Promote routine physical health checks or screening and lifestyle interventions in primary care settlings, for example as part of GP Mental Health Treatment and Review Plans AND in tertiary mental healthcare settings to people newly diagnosed with a mental health condition and those with more long-standing conditions. - 7.7.2 Support people living with mental health conditions to achieve their physical health goals the provision of recovery and wellbeing coaching. - 7.7.3 Monitor consumers' experience of physical healthcare as a part of their mental healthcare. - 7.7.4 Explore and address the underlying social and environment determinants and other contributing causes to comorbidity, including the effects of psychotropic medications.
+- 7.7.1 Promote routine physical health checks or screening and lifestyle interventions in primary care settings, for example as part of GP Mental Health Treatment and Review Plans AND in tertiary mental health care settings to people newly diagnosed with a mental health condition and those with more long-standing conditions. - 7.7.2 Support people living with mental health conditions to achieve their physical health goals through the provision of recovery and wellbeing coaching. - 7.7.3 Monitor consumers' experience of physical health care as a part of their mental health care. - 7.7.4 Explore and address the underlying social and environment determinants and other contributing causes to comorbidity, including the effects of psychotropic medications.

-- 7.7.5 Expand commissioned and other local mental health service models to include provision of physical health interventions. - 7.7.6 Investigate flexible funding for people with co-existing mental and physical health conditions to receive targeted, personalised lifestyle care packages and coordinated supports in the community.
+- 7.7.5 Expand commissioned and other local mental health service models to include provision of physical health interventions. - 7.7.6 Investigate flexible funding for people with coexisting mental and physical health conditions to receive targeted, personalised lifestyle care packages and coordinated supports in the community.

-- 7.7.7 Provide GPs and other primary health providers with up-to-date information about local services, community activities and resources, including online resources, that promote physical and mental health and social and emotional wellbeing. - 7.7.8 Promote increased GP referrals to allied physical healthcare providers such as exercise physiologists, dietitians and physiotherapists and to evidence-based healthy lifestyle programs (including exercise, smoking cessation, healthy diet and weight control) as part of the patient-GP mental health treatment plan.
+- 7.7.7 Provide GPs and other primary health providers with up-to-date information about local services, community activities and resources, including online resources, that promote physical and mental health and social and emotional wellbeing. - 7.7.8 Promote increased GP referrals to allied physical health care providers such as exercise physiologists, dietitians and physiotherapists and to evidence-based healthy lifestyle programs (including exercise, smoking cessation, healthy diet and weight control) as part of the patient-GP mental health treatment plan.

-7.8 Preparing for and responding to the impact of disasters on Mental Health and Wellbeing
+7.8 Preparing For and Responding to the Impact of Disasters on Mental Health and Wellbeing

 Disasters are part of the Australian landscape.
-Bushfires, floods, cyclones and drought occur across the country65.
-In recent history, parts of our region have experienced significant drought, bushfires and flooding - all of which have had significant impacts upon the mental health and wellbeing of affected communities and the broader community more generally.
-Most recently within our Nepean Blue Mountains region, the effects of local bushfires, floods and the global outbreak of Coronavirus (COVID-19), all occurring within a six-month timeframe, has had additional significant impacts on our local population.
+Bushfires, floods, cyclones and drought occur across the country.
+In our recent history, parts of our region have experienced significant drought, bushfires and flash flooding - all of which have had significant impacts upon the mental health and wellbeing of affected communities and the broader community more generally.

+Most recently within our Nepean Blue Mountains region, the effects of local bushfires, floods and the global outbreak of Coronavirus (COVID-19), all occurring within a six month timeframe, has had additional significant impacts on our local population.
 The effects have been both acute and residual with little time for recovery between each event.

-Available evidence shows that severe psychological distress is common following major natural disasters66.
+Available evidence shows that severe psychological distress is common following major natural disasters.
 Most people recover from this distress within a number of months and are able to return to normal or near-normal functioning in their lives.
-However, a sizeable minority will continue to experience mental health problems in the months to years after the initial event and may require professional support67-71.
+However, a sizeable minority will continue to experience mental health problems in the months to years after the initial event and may require professional support34-38.
+Populations found to be at greater risk of poor mental health outcomes post-disaster and who may require additional levels of support or access to treatment include: